-Date Plan Section Reason for Amendment Amendment

-Jan 2019 All New MSGP Plan for new New MSGP Plan for Triad, LLC (replacing

-Laboratory Contract.
-LANS, LLC.

-Jan 2020 All Implementation of the new Inserted new template language to

-SWPPP template as required standardize all MSGP SWPPPs and

-by EPC-CP-QP-2110, MSGP inserted all required documentation for

-Stormwater Pollution the yearly revision.

-Prevention Plan Preparation

-and Maintenance.
-Also

-included all inspections,

-assessments and reports

-required for the yearly

-update.

-Jan 2021 All Included all inspections, Inserted all required documentation for

-assessments and reports the yearly revision.
-Included new

-required for the yearly stormwater controls installed in 2020.

-update.

-May All The 2021 MSGP was Plan was revised to reflect new

-2021 published on January 15, permit requirements.

-2021, and became effective

-on March 1, 2021.
-The new

-permit requires a SWPPP

-update.

-January attachments Included all inspections, New procedures were added, new

-- attachinelits assessments and reports ,

-2022 required for the yearly training briefing, all required reports

-update. added.

-upuale.
+Date Plan Section Reason for Amendment Amendment Jan All New MSGP Plan for new New MSGP Plan for Triad, 2019 Laboratory Contract LLC (replacing LANS LLC) Jan 2020 All Implementation of the new SWPPP template as required by EPC-CP-QP-2110, MSGP Stormwater Pollution Prevention Plan Preparation and Maintenance.
+Also included all inspections, assessments and reports required for the yearly update.
+Inserted new template language to standardize all MSGP SWPPPs and inserted all required documentation for the yearly revision.
+Jan 2021 All To include all inspections, assessments, and reports required for yearly update.
+Insert all required documentation for the yearly revision.
+May 2021 All The 2021 MSGP was published on January 15, 2021, and became effective on March 1, 2021.
+The new permit requires a SWPPP update.
+Plan was reviewed to reflect new permit requirements.
+Jan 2022 All To include all inspections, assessments, and reports required for yearly update.
+Insert all required documentation for the yearly revision.